kristian-lange/net-glimpse/README.md

-# net-glimps
+# net-glimpse

-I wanted to have a little tool that can give me a quick overview on what's going in my network.
-Tools like [Wireshark](https://www.wireshark.org/) are great but don't give you this 'glimps'. **Have a look at [this video](https://youtu.be/-ICbIZWSxSQ).**
+I wanted to have a little tool that can gives me a quick overview on what's going in my network, displaying it in the browser.
+Tools like [Wireshark](https://www.wireshark.org/) are great but don't give you this 'glimpse'.

-net-glimps has two parts: 1) Visualization of network traffic, and 2) Streaming of header data from your network interfaces via WebSockets.
+net-glimpse has two parts: 1) Visualization of network traffic, and 2) Streaming of header data from your network interfaces via WebSockets.

+**Have a look at [this video](https://youtu.be/-ICbIZWSxSQ).**

 ![screenshot](docs/screenshot3.png)